 An American by birth, Bill spent the first 10 years of his career working in New York City managing global accounts for large multinational agencies such as Grey, Lowe & Partners, and Saatchi & Saatchi.
 Before starting BB&Co, Bill was part of the Global Planning Group of DDB Worldwide where he helped redefine and deploy the suite of strategic and brand planning tools used across the agency’s 205 offices across the globe.
 He also spent seven years as Managing Director of the Vancouver office of DDB, leading anywhere from 150 to 200 employees.

 Bill is a regular presence on the public speaking circuit, an avid blogger and is co-developer of an app called My Own Voice, which helps people consider, communicate and share their end of life care wishes.
-He holds a BA from Bowdoin College in Maine and attend the Sorbonne in Paris and Albert Ludwigs Universistät in Freiburg, Germany.
+He holds a BA from Bowdoin College in Maine and attended the Sorbonne in Paris and Albert Ludwigs Universistät in Freiburg, Germany.
 Bill sits on the Board of Directors for the Alzheimer Society of B.C., and is a fervent skier, an aspiring jazz pianist, and an eternally frustrated golfer.